assemblee-virtuelle/LDP-navigator/README.md

 HTTP headers.

-#### skeepResolveById
+#### skipResolveById
 optional.
 not use it in normal usage.

-if this option activated, adapter skeep resolveById in adpaters stck resolution during `resolveById()` call of LDPNavigator.
+if this option activated, adapter skip resolveById in adpaters stck resolution during `resolveById()` call of LDPNavigator.
 This feature allow to not considering resolving data in triple store and force du resolve id by next adapter.

 ### localStorageAdapter
 It allows you to query the browser's localStorage for a topic that is not yet InMemory.